DumbWareio/DumbAssets/README.md

 > Apprise integration is built-in to DumbAssets, allowing you to simply add your Discord/ntfy/Telegram/etc link WITHOUT having to run Apprise as a separate service!

 <details>
-<summary><strong>💰 Currency Configuration</strong></summary>
+<summary><strong>💰 Localisation Configuration</strong></summary>

-DumbAssets supports multiple currencies via environment variables.
+DumbAssets supports multiple currencies and date formats via environment variables.
 The application uses the standard ISO 4217 currency codes and locale formatting.

 #### Environment Variables